 The application review committee also looks closely at GPA trends: for example, GPA in the last two years, GPA within the major, math GPA, and GPA for courses related to the graduate program of interest.

 Do the programs have preferred undergraduate majors or prerequisite courses?

-If you do not have the required course, there is an option to complete the course in the summer prior to enrolling or completing a waiver exam.
+If you do not have the required course, there is an option to complete the course in the summer prior to enrolling.

 Other programs may have additional prerequisite requirements or preferences.
 Please review with the Department Director.

 Prerequisite Majors: We do not have prerequisite majors.
 Students in our graduate degrees come from a wide range of undergraduate majors, from dance to English literature to microbiology.

 Diversity of majors depends on program; therefore, check with your Department Director if you are unsure of the fit.